 Anomos’ main functionality is comparable to that of Utorrent.
 It’s a torrent client that lets you download torrents to your preferred device.
-It offers end-to-end encryption based on the BitTorrent trackers and peers’ concept.
+In addition, it offers end-to-end encryption based on the BitTorrent trackers and peers’ concept.

 Anomos provides anonymization using Onion routing, strengthening the present encryption layer.

-The one drawback for many people is that the client depends on some Python to work, albeit it’s rather simple once you get started.
-The client is free and open-source.
+The drawback for many people is that the client depends on some Python to work, albeit it’s rather simple once you get started.
+On the other hand, the client is free and open-source.

 Use tor (the onion router)

-Another option for downloading torrents anonymously is to use the Tor Project or The Onion Router.
-However, it has a few limitations that make it a solution many people would shun.
+Another option for anonymizing torrents is to use the Tor Project or The Onion Router.
+However, it has a few limitations, making it a solution many people would shun.

 Sure, it masks your IP address from your ISP to keep your traffic hidden, but it comes at the expense of crippling speeds and unreliable connections.

-Around 7000 servers relay your traffic, and those servers serve millions of users.
+Around 7000 servers relay your traffic, serving millions of users.
 When millions of people attempt to torrent simultaneously, an overload occurs, resulting in unreliable connections.